Triumph by Dai Vernon

 MurphysMagicSupplies says...

 Josh’s approach emphasizes clean handling and audience engagement, making it suitable for both casual and professional performances.
-The tutorial is structured with a performance demo upfront, followed by a detailed breakdown.
+The tutorial is structured with a performance demo upfront, followed by a detailed breakdown of the mechanics and subtleties.

 PigCake says...